meshtastic/meshtastic/docs/getting-started/flashing-nrf52.md

 ## Download Latest Firmware

 Firmware can be downloaded from the [Firmware](/firmware) page.
 Your initial installation has to happen over USB from your Mac, Windows or Linux PC.
-Once our software is installed, all future software updates happen over bluetooth from your phone.
+Once our software is installed, all future software updates happen over Bluetooth from your phone.

 ## Install/Update Firmware